 Note: Since there is quite a bit of competition in the version control business, the prices and plans below are likely to change.
 If you notice something is out of date, please leave a comment, and I’ll be sure to update them.

-One might think that the best version control option for a Unity project would be the one that they made themselves.
-Sadly Unity Collaborate hasn't had the best track record, and I gave up on it several months ago after a few days of dealing with various issues and long wait times while opening projects.
+One might think that the best version control option for a Unity project would be the one that Unity made themselves.
+Sadly, Unity Collaborate hasn’t had the best track record, and I gave up on it several months ago after a few days of dealing with various issues and long wait times while opening projects.
+Apparently Unity felt the same way, and it is now deprecated.

-If you've never heard of Plastic SCM it's certainly worth a look.
+In August of 2020, Unity acquired Codice Software, the developers of Plastic SCM.
+If you’ve never heard of Plastic SCM, it’s certainly worth a look.
 Its GUI tools (especially its Branch Explorer) are excellent, and its merge tool is arguably better than P4Merge.
 Plastic is a bit like Perforce in that it has a simplified workflow when using a central server, but it is also capable of working in a more distributed fashion similar to Git.
 During my use, Plastic has also handled branching much better than Perforce and is again similar to Git.

-Note that the comparison table on the Plastic website is a tad bit misleading where it is compared to Git as Git with LFS solves most of the issues shown in the Binary section.
+Note that the comparison table on the Plastic SCM website is a tad bit misleading where it is compared to Git as Git with LFS solves most of the issues shown in the Binary section.
 There are also several decent (free) GUI clients that solve most of the other issues mentioned.
 Still, they have some fair points in that Plastic SCM has tried to address most of the issues related to game development from the start without additional configuration.
-They even have a simplified GUI for non-coders that is certainly a plus as is its built-in integration with the Unity editor.
+They even have a simplified GUI for non-coders that is certainly a plus as is its built-in integration with the Unity editor (which should only improve now that Unity owns it).

 So why am I not using Plastic now?
 Well, I was until recently, but I finally gave up after having an issue when renaming directories and files in those directories in one commit (something you might see listed as a “Pro” in their comparison table under the Merge section).
 The last straw was when it simply would not let me commit any of the 35 changes I made.
 Hopefully, this will get fixed in the future as the only other downside to Plastic for indie developers seems to be its price.